jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 The lyrics define the specification: `(build==slender AND complexion==pale AND education==scholar AND wealth==rich) OR (looks==handsome)`.
 They want the Matchmaker to look through her list for a groom for those who match this specification.
 While not in the lyrics, should a new potential groom match the specification, then they would like to be notified as well.

 ## Collectors
-The TV show __American Pickers__ featured antique collectors Mike and Frank driving around rural American looking for trash that they could convert into treasures and sell at their antique store in the midwest.
+The TV show __American Pickers__ featured antique collectors Mike and Frank driving around rural American looking for trash that they could convert into treasures and sell at their antique store in the Midwest.

 <img src="https://cdn18.picryl.com/photo/2019/11/06/lonnie-flanagans-junk-barn-a-collection-of-mechanical-sculpture-art-in-beaumont-eb1af4-1024.jpg" alt="Junk Barn" title="Image Source: https://loc.getarchive.net/media/lonnie-flanagans-junk-barn-a-collection-of-mechanical-sculpture-art-in-beaumont-1" width = "50%" align="right" style="padding-right: 20px;">